The Audio Video Annotations Analysis Toolkit

 On some operating systems, the installed java runtime might not be up-to-date and prevent AVAA Toolkit from executing properly.

 To run AVAA Toolkit, at least java 11 is required.
-To install a valid runtime only for AVAA Toolkit:
+To install a valid runtime:

 Some processors require a full FFmpeg version to work.